Reducing Food Waste Through Improved Cold Chain Management

 Food retailers in one part of the country may depend on supply from such centers in other states, for instance.
 As such, both time and distance affect the delivery of entirely unspoiled food from reaching consumers.

 Rethinking distribution calls for a shift from centralized food distribution.
-There is a need to shorten the chain and in so doing bring food much closer to market.
+There is a need to shorten the chain and, in doing so, bring food much closer to market.

 Retailers can manage their food inventory more efficiently when they don’t have to source large quantities only for the actual supply to fall below expectations.